 Termly parent coffee mornings are held for Pre-Prep and SEND parents.
 These usually allow for whole group discussions as well as individual conversations.
 The annual drinks party at the start of the school year is an excellent opportunity for parents to meet with the whole staff team.

 Pupils in Early Years and the Pre-Prep Department all have diaries where parents can write short comments.
 The Prep Department pupils have Homework Journals, which has a comment section where parents can write to teachers.
 Staff can also be contacted via the school office and will generally receive a response within 24 hours.
 For important matters, the School should be telephoned and staff will arrange to call parents back that day.

-Formal parent meetings occur each term and are followed through with a written report at the end of each term.
-Weekly newsletters for the Pre-Prep and Prep Department highlight key features of the week along with the class weekly awards.
+Formal parent meetings occur each term and are followed through with a written report at the end of the Autumn and Summer term.
+The Weekly Flight newsletter highlights key features of the week along with the class weekly awards.
 The website contains a latest news section, which is updated regularly and you can follow the School on Twitter, Facebook and Instagram.